cfmarais-eng/Aedes_Benchmark/README.md

 Code for required initial variables and functions required for the topic-to-spatial conversion.
 Reuires the fnv-plus package.
 Just copy this code into the SPAT client, or convert into its own class if you really want to.

+file: /lib/sub_transform.js

 NOTE: if you are subscribing to "unique ID" topics, you must obviously use that unique ID topic for this conversion.

-# BROKER TO BE USED FOR SPAT: https://github.com/hebrecht/aedes/
+BROKER TO BE USED FOR SPAT: https://github.com/hebrecht/aedes/

-# NOTE: All files besides the spatial message transform are leftovers from my basic mqtt benchmark.
+NOTE: All files besides the spatial message transform are leftovers from my basic mqtt benchmark.

 # Client class
 This client uses the standard mqtt-client package.
 The class supports all of the basic MQTT-type requests (subscribe, unsubscribe, publish) and has a publication listener.
 I do not quite understand why SPAT should use mqtt-react hooks but this example may be useful